- Family and Parenting»

 Do you remember a particular story told to you when you were small?

-Dr Seus Is a Great Favorite for Little Rhymers - Lots of Kids Memorize These Books After Hearing Them Read Over and Over
+Dr Seuss Is a Great Favorite for Little Rhymers - Lots of Kids Memorize These Books After Hearing Them Read Over and Over

-Many children memorize the lines of Dr. Seus as part of their early learning to read experiences.
+Many children memorize the lines of Dr. Seuss as part of their early learning to read experiences.
 Here are a few favorites.

 My kids and I knew this book by heart.